-WITHDRAWALS FROM SPECIAL DEPOSIT FUND 18424.6
+WITHDRAWALS OF UNCLAIMED MONEY FROM SPECIAL DEPOSIT FUND 18424.6

-(Renamed and Revised 9/2000)
+(Revised and Renamed 05/2022)

-A claim schedule to withdraw unclaimed moneys from the Special Deposit Fund must be filed by agencies with SCO in time to permit payment within two years of the issuance date of the controller’s receipt.
-The claim schedule must include the following information:
+Agencies/Departments may withdraw unclaimed money in the Special Deposit Fund within two years of the issuance date of the Controller’s Receipt (CR).
+Agencies/Departments must submit a claim to the State Controller’s Office in time to permit payment within the specified time limit and include the following information:

-Name of original payee or depositor
+Name of the original payee or depositor.

-Amount
+Amount.

-Warrant or check number reference and date
+Warrant or check number reference and date.

-Controller’s receipt number and date
+CR number and date.

-If the claimant is a person other than the original payee or depositor of the unclaimed moneys, evidence must be provided with the claim schedule to show that the claimant is entitled to the payment.
+Evidence that the claimant is entitled to the payment if they are not the original payee or depositor of the unclaimed money.

-Whenever a claim schedule is filed against an unclaimed trust deposit in the Special Deposit Fund, the state agency will note the claim schedule number and date opposite the applicable item listed on the duplicate copy of the schedule of unclaimed trust deposits.
+Agencies/Departments will note the claim number and date next to the applicable item listed on the agency/department copy of the schedule of unclaimed trust deposits (see SAM Section 18424.5).